 Rodrigo Tavares has dedicated his professional life to finding innovative solutions in the fields of finance, sustainable development, and foreign affairs to address human challenges.

-Earlier, he worked for five years at the UN University (in Belgium and Ethiopia), the UN think-tank (ranked among the world’s top-ten government-affiliated think tanks).
+Earlier, he worked for five years at the UN University (in Belgium and Ethiopia), the UN think-tank.
 He has also lived in New Delhi, where he worked for the Delegation of the European Union to India (Department of Political Affairs) (2004).
 In 2001 and 2002, he served in the Swedish NGO CIVIS on the planning and development of conflict resolution projects in South America.

 Rodrigo’s policy career has been complemented by academic work.
-He is currently an Adjunct Full Professor at the NOVA School of Business and Economics (Nova SBE), in Portugal, where he teaches sustainable finance and corporate sustainability courses.
+He is currently an Adjunct Full Professor (Professor Catedrático Convidado) at NOVA School of Business and Economics (Nova SBE), in Portugal, where he teaches sustainable finance, corporate sustainability, and AI courses.
+Nova SBE has been ranked 4th best business school worldwide in finance and 6th in management by the Financial Times (2025).

 His academic path includes the universities of Harvard (Senior Research Fellow), Columbia (Research Fellow on a postdoctoral grant awarded by the Portuguese Ministry of Science, Technology, and Higher Education), Gothenburg (Ph.D.), and California, Berkeley (Visiting Research Fellow).
 He was also an Adjunct Professor at Getúlio Vargas Foundation (FGV) in Brazil (2013–2018), where he was awarded a teaching prize in 2017 for ranking the highest in students’ evaluations.

-Rodrigo is the author of 4 books on international relations and economic development (published by Oxford University Press, Routledge, and Lynne Rienner), and multiple book chapters and peer-reviewed articles.
-The latest articles are focused on ESG issues and were published in the Journal of Sustainable Finance & Investment and the Journal of Environmental Investing.
+Rodrigo is the author of 5 books on international relations and economic development (published by Oxford University Press, Routledge, and Lynne Rienner), and multiple book chapters and peer-reviewed articles.
+The latest articles are focused on ESG issues and were published in the Journal of Sustainable Finance & Investment, Sustainable Communities, and Journal of Environmental Investing.

 He was nominated Young Global Leader by the World Economic Forum (2017), StartUp Portugal Ambassador (2018), and Young Leader by the Government of Québec (2011).